-From the ancient times different cultures used to celebrate their New Year in different days other than 1st of January.
-Likewise, Persian New year is known as “Nowrouz” which is starting on March 2oth and celebrations goes until the beginning of April.
-“Sizdah bedar” is the thirteenth day of New Year which is also the last day of New Year holiday.
-“Bedar” means getting rid of something and therefore “Sizdah bedar” gives the meaning of “Getting Rid of Thirteen” which is usually treated as an unlucky number.
+From ancient times different cultures used to celebrate their New Year on different days other than 1st of January.
+Likewise, the Persian New Year is known as “Nowrouz” which is starting on March 2oth and the celebrations goes until the beginning of April.
+“Sizdah bedar” is the thirteenth day of the New Year which is also the last day of the New Year holiday.
+“Bedar” means getting rid of something and therefore “Sizdah Bedar” gives the meaning of “Getting Rid of Thirteen” which is usually treated as an unlucky number.

 Most Popular Tradition on Sizdah Bedar